 College is no longer a privilege reserved for the richest, brightest, or most powerful, in fact, a staggering 70% of Americans now at least attempt college, and beyond that about 40% of working age Americans have college degrees.
 What this means is that the college degree is no longer the serious advantage that it used to be.

 Of the 9 million Americans who are currently unemployed, 4.7 million went to college and 4.3 million did not go to college.
 For the first time in history, the majority of the unemployed are people who have attended college.
-Of course this statistic includes all those who attended college, whether they graduated or not, which includes the 50% of college dropouts.
+Of course, this statistic includes all those who attended college, whether they graduated or not, which includes the 50% of college dropouts.

 Regardless, even if you do graduate, the outlook is still grim.
 The Economic Policy Institute reported that around 8.5% of college graduates between the ages of 21 and 24 were unemployed, which is over 2% higher than the national unemployment rate.
 Even more frustrating is recent research suggesting that even when college graduates land jobs, they are jobs that aren’t worth the price of a college diploma.

-Of the 41.7 million working college graduates from the class of 2010, 48% worked jobs that required less than a bachelor’s degree in experience, and 38% of those didn’t even need high school diplomas for their job positions.
-Considering all these startling discoveries, prospective students are worried about investing the time and money into college if the rewards are unreliable at best.
+Of the 41.7 million working college graduates from the class of 2010, 48% worked jobs that required less than a bachelor’s degree experience, and 38% of those didn’t even need high school diplomas for their job positions.
+Considering all these startling discoveries, prospective students are worried about investing time and money into college if the rewards are unreliable at best.

-In this article we will explore the most dynamic majors, that is, the areas of college-level study that are most adaptive to the current state economic instability and offer college graduates the most and the best opportunities.
+In this article we will explore the most dynamic majors, that is, the areas of college-level study that are most adaptive to the current state of economic instability and offer college graduates the most and the best opportunities.
 In today’s economy individuals striving for success do whatever they can to stand out and demonstrate their capabilities, and declaring the right major can do just that.
 These majors were selected due to starting salaries, median mid-career pay, industry growth, job availability within the industry, and the number of opportunities associated with the major.
-Some of these majors are very specific and specialized, while others are general study of a certain subject.
+Some of these majors are very specific and specialized, while others are a general study of a certain subject.